 Big Island of Hawai‘i

 You’re Big Island bound!
 If ocean recreation is your priority, fly into Kailua Kona and set up a home base on the leeward side.
 If the volcanoes are your focus, base yourself in Hilo.
 Long driving distances separate the coasts, so you’ll need to relocate your accommodations from one side to the other and plan your time wisely to see the whole island.
 Get an early start by exploring the beautiful waters and town of Kailua-Kona.
-No trip to the area is complete without a visit to the Captain Cook Monument and Kealakekua Bay State Historical Park, which can also serve as a starting point for a kayaking tour.
-In the afternoon, visit Pu‘uhonua O Honaunau National Historical Park to get a glimpse of ancient Hawaii at this safe haven for defeated chiefs and kapu-breakers, then explore the coffee plantations and tasting rooms around Kona.
+No trip to the area is complete without a visit to the Captain Cook Monument and Kealakekua Bay State Historical Park, which can also serve as a starting point for a kayaking adventure.
+In the afternoon, explore the coffee plantations and tasting rooms around Kona.
 Or relax near your hotel, taking advantage of the sunshine.

 Drive north to the Kohala Coast, stopping to enjoy the white sands of Hapuna Beach or the Puako tide pools, one of the best snorkeling spots on the island.
 In the afternoon, head inland to the upcountry paniolo town of Waimea.
-Dine at Merriman’s Market Café, one of the originators of Hawaii Regional Cuisine.
-Or head back to the coast to Kawaihae for dinner and dancing at Blue Dragon Coastal Cuisine & Musiquarium.
+Head back to the coast to Kawaihae for dinner and dancing at Blue Dragon Restaurant.
 Another option is a prearranged guided tour to the top of Mauna Kea for sunset and star gazing.
 Stay the night on the Kohala Coast.

 Take a scenic drive to beautiful Waipi‘o Valley.
 Arrange for a scenic tour of the valley or hike down if you’re adventurous.
 Drive along the Hamakua Coast, stopping at Onomea Bay, where a short trail leads down to a beautiful cove.
 Then drive into Hilo for the farmers market followed by dinner.
 Try delicious and popular Café Pesto.
 Stay the night in Hilo.